Tips for staying safe on Halloween

 Costumes

-Consider costumes that are bright and include reflective elements so they can be seen easier.
-A proper fitting costume can also help reduce the risk of a child tripping and falling.
+Consider costumes that are bright and include reflective elements so they can be seen more easily.
+A properly fitting costume can also help reduce the risk of a child tripping and falling.
 Make sure the costume doesn’t obscure the child’s vision.

 Stay away from open flames, such as candles.
 In the event the costume catches fire, make sure to stop, drop, and roll.